 After some time, he started strengthening and doing hand exercises.
 After doing this for a few weeks, he slowly started gaining strength.
-To keep him motivated, he set the target for himself to do better than the previous day.
-Due to injury, he could not participate in any tournaments but to keep his morale up, and he focused his mind on training.
+To keep him motivated, he set a target for himself to do better than the previous day.
+Due to injury, he could not participate in any tournaments but to keep his morale up, he keep focused on training.

 2020 Tokyo Olympics

 On August 4, 2021, Neeraj Chopra represented India while making his Olympic debut at the Japan National Stadium.
 Neeraj topped his qualifying group with a throw of 86.65 meters and qualified for the final.
-On August 7, 2021, Neeraj Chopra created history with a throw of 87.58 meters in his second attempt and won Olympics Gold Medal in the Javelin throw event.
+On August 7, 2021, Neeraj Chopra created history with a throw of 87.58 meters on his second attempt and won the Olympics Gold Medal in the Javelin throw event.
 After his historical performance in Tokyo Olympics, Neeraj Chopra becomes the second-ranked athlete internationally in the men’s javelin throw.

 Neeraj Chopra in 2022

 On June 14, 2022, Neeraj Chopra marked his return with a new national record of 89.30 meters at the Paavo Nurmi Games in Turku, Finland.
-On June 30, 2022, after 15 days, he broke his national record when he accomplished 89.94 meters at Stockholm Diamond League 2022 in Sweden.
+Just after 15 days on 30th June 2022, Neeraj broke his national record when he accomplished 89.94 meters at Stockholm Diamond League 2022 in Sweden.